 - Recognize half of a whole object

-Interactive resources are available on our kindergarten math games page.
+Interactive resources are available on our kindergarten math games page, and other materials are available on our math resources page.

 Adapted with permission from "Kindergarten Success: Everything You Need to Know to Help Your Child Learn" by Amy James (Jossey- Bass, 2005), which we highly recommend.